If you ever wanted to roam the savannas of Kenya with two gorgeous women and a very gray Clark Gable, then Mogambo may be the movie for you.

 Directed by John Ford and filmed on location in Tanzania and Kenya, Mogambo is no one’s favorite movie, unless you ask me.

 I can’t think of anything better.

 The film starts off with Eloise “Honey Bear” Kelly (played by Ava Gardner) taking a shower to cool off from the hot African sun.
-It appears that Eloise is in Africa hoping to meetup with a rich maharajah who promised her that he take care of her for the rest of her life.
+It appears that Eloise is in Africa hoping to meet up with a rich maharajah who promised her that he takes care of her for the rest of her life.
 True to classic Hollywood form that doesn’t happen, so, Eloise is stuck in the middle of Kenya, with no money and no man.

 Victor Marswell is your typical 1950s male.
 Big, strong, brash, and attracted to women half his age.
 These characteristics are the most apparent in the scene where Victor stumbles upon Eloise scantily clad in a robe, just inches away from stepping out of the shower.
 The two trade jabs for a few moments until Eloise tells him why she’s really here.

 Amused, but slightly annoyed, Victor, begrudgingly agrees to let Eloise stay on the reservation until the next boat to the airport swings by.
 During those few days, Victor and Eloise develop feelings for each other.

 Off to the horizon, a boat gets docked.
 In it brings a lovely pair named the Nordleys – Donald (played by Donald Sinden) and Linda (played by Grace Kelly.)
 The Nordleys are wealthy English couple who came to this Kenyan reservation with the hope of being able to go into gorilla country.